 AA.
-Derivative financial instruments

-The TTC has recognized, and recorded at fair value, all embedded derivative instruments that are required to be separated from their host contracts, in accordance with CPA Canada Public Sector Accounting Handbook, Section PS 3450, Financial Instruments.
+Derivative financial Instruments The TTC has recognized, and recorded at fair value, all embedded derivative instruments that are required to be separated from their host contracts, in accordance with CPA Canada Public Sector Accounting Handbook Section PS 3450, Financial Instruments.

-The TTC has recognized and recorded at fair value all non-financial derivatives that are included within the scope of CPA Canada Public Sector Accounting Handbook, Section PS 3450, Financial Instruments.
+The TTC has recognized and recorded at fair value all non-financial derivatives that are included within the scope of CPA Canada Public Sector Accounting Handbook Section PS 3450, Financial

-We confirm that our objectives with respect to derivative financial instruments (for example, whether derivative financial instruments are used for hedging or speculative purposes) are for hedging purposes.
+We confirm that our objectives with respect to derivative financial instruments are for hedging purposes.

-We confirm that:
+We confirm that the:

-- the records reflect all transactions involving derivative financial instruments; and - the assumptions and methodologies used in the valuation models applied to derivative financial instruments are reasonable.
+- The records reflect all transactions involving derivative financial instruments; and - The assumptions and methodologies used in the valuation models applied to derivative financial instruments are reasonable.

-All transactions involving derivative financial instruments have been conducted at arm's length and at fair values.
+All transactions involving derivative financial instruments have been conducted at arm's length and at